johnbeard/kiplot/README.md

 You might also need to set `LD_LIBRARY_PATH` (you need to be able to load `libkicad_3dsg.so`).

-For example, if you installed in `~/local/kicad`, you might want:
+For example, if you installed in `~/local/kicad`, you might have:

 ```
 export PYTHONPATH=~/local/kicad/lib/python2.7/site-packages